bholeneha/Text_Classification/README.md

 ### Bag of Words
 Before applying the LDA model, we developed the "Bag of Words" from the "Filtered Text" column:

-* Entire sentence is split on spaces and words are seperated.
+* Entire sentence is split on spaces and words are separated.
-* Dictonary of words is created by  importing  "gensim" and "simple_preprocess" from gensim.utils
+* Dictionary of words is created by  importing  "gensim" and "simple_preprocess" from gensim.utils
 * Each word will be shown by no. of times, it appears in the dictionary

 ### LDA Model Details:
-* We used : lda_model = gensim.models.LdaMulticore(corpus=corpus, id2word=id2word,num_topics=num_topics) to build the model and tried with different number of topics.
+* We used: lda_model = gensim.models.LdaMulticore(corpus=corpus, id2word=id2word,num_topics=num_topics) to build the model and tried with different number of topics.
 * We see distinct clusters when we choose "No. Topics=4".
 If "No. Topics" are increases, intersecting clusters are formed, clearly showing that data set has distinct four categories of text.
 * We used pyLDAvis.gensim to see the visuals.